Email nurture campaigns are an effective way to engage leads. Learn sales experts' 14 best practices for successful email nurture campaigns.

 Set up monthly meetings with marketing heads to go over any changes you’ve made to the pipeline or sales process.
 Marketing should understand the stages of your pipeline and your goals.
 This allows them to create content that’s associated with each stage and to design a lead generation process that brings leads who are adequately qualified to enter the pipeline.

 Sales pipeline management is the recurring process of keeping your pipeline clean and healthy.
 It involves activities like holding pipeline reviews, running pipeline-specific reports, and mining your pipeline for hidden opportunities.
-Before you begin running the maintenance and analysis methods described in this post, revisit your pipeline stages, lead sources, and software to ensure they’re optimized.
+Before you begin running the maintenance and analysis methods described in this post, read our complete guide on sales pipelines to understand the most common stages plus how to build one of your own with examples.